06 Nov Foreign Investment In Vietnam – What You Need To Know

 The disadvantages of the single holding structure will occur when selling foreign assets, the parent company will be taxed for the profits.
 The parent company/individual will be exposed to unpredictable foreign risks and faces double-taxation problems.
 Therefore, the third structure – double holding is recommended.

 - Prepare the M&A and application form;

-- Evaluation of investment project by related authorities;
+- Evaluation of Foreign Investment In Vietnam project by related authorities;

 - Issuance of the enterprise registration certificate;